 You start to see things more clearly and be in the present more.
 Your mind just slows down, and you see a tremendous expanse at the moment.
 You see so much more than you could see before.

-Mindfulness meditation will make you into a better leader by reducing your stress, increasing your ability to think creatively, and building resilience.
-A leader who can control and focus his/her thoughts will invariably be able to make better business decisions.
+Mindfulness meditation will make you a better leader by reducing your stress, increasing your ability to think creatively, and building resilience.
+A leader who can control and focus their thoughts to make better business decisions.

 5. Open And Adaptive

 Being in the present moment signifies the ability to counter problems as they come.
 And that is precisely what mindful leadership is about.